davedawkins/sutil-template-chromex/README.md

 ## Creating a Chrome Extension in F# Using Sutil ##

+This is the documentation for the template project found at [sutil-template-chromex](https://github.com/davedawkins/sutil-template-chromex).

 Learn more about Sutil at [sutil.dev](https://sutil.dev).

 This example was derived from [Getting Started with Chrome Extensions](https://developer.chrome.com/docs/extensions/mv3/getstarted/).